ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 rm -f *.csr
 ```

-This results in two files for each `etcd` node.
+This results in two files per `etcd` node.
 The `.crt` is the certificate and the `.key` is the private key:
 - k8setcd1.crt
 - k8setcd1.key
 - k8setcd2.crt